Hypselodoris saintvincentius

 Hypselodoris saintvincentius is a species of sea slug or dorid nudibranch, a marine gastropod mollusk in the family Chromodorididae.

 Distribution

 This nudibranch is known only from Southern and Southwestern Australia.

+This species was described from the intertidal zone at Coobowie, west coast of St Vincent Gulf, South Australia 35.044260°S 137.739888°E. It is related to the widespread tropical species Hypselodoris infucata and the similar Australian species Hypselodoris obscura.
+It has been reported from depths to 12 m and from Western Australia.

 Description

 Hypselodoris saintvincentius has a dark blue-black body which is covered in hundreds of small black and white spots.
 There is typically a creamy-white irregular, lined pattern present on its dorsum.
 The gills and rhinophores are orange, sometimes outlined in white.

 This species can reach a total length of at least 40 mm and has been observed feeding on sponges from the genus Dysidea.